zephray/VerilogBoy/doc/cpu.md

 ### M-FSM

 M-FSM is a FSM running only in S3 state in T-FSM, it could also be called as decoder FSM, it would emit the control signal for this M-cycle.

+If the instruction finishes this cycle, next cycle would be S1.

+* S0: Idle
+* S1: Initial Decode
+* S2: Rdata Cycle

+Example:

+ADD A, B, 1 cycle operation

+During M0 - S1, M-FSM instruct ALU OpA to be A, ALU OpB to be B, ALU Res WB En.

+ADD A, (HL), 2 cycle operation

+During M0 - S1, M-FSM instruct ALU OpA to be A, ALU OpB to be Data Bus, ALU Res WB NEN, HL output to be next cycle ABUS Src, next state is S2

+During M1 - S2, M-FSM instruct ALU Res WB EN, PC output to be next cycle ABUS Src, next state is S1

 ## Reference